DnopPondz/web-upload/README.md

    }
    ```

-   Use the helper exported from `utils/pinHash.ts` to generate the `pinHash` value for a PIN before inserting it.
+   Use the helper exported from `utils/pinHash.ts` to generate the `pinHash` value for a PIN before inserting it, or call the
+   `POST /api/users/register` endpoint with `displayName`, `folder`, and `pin` to insert a new user through the API.
+Optional
+   fields include `avatarPublicId` and `pinHint`.

 2. Upload user photos to Cloudinary folders that match the `folder` field.